opf/openproject/docs/system-admin-guide/github-integration/README.md

 https://myopenproject.com/webhooks/github?api_key=42
 ```

-Now the integration is setup on both sides and you can use it.
+Now the integration is set up on both sides and you can use it.